BroadbandNow is supported by commissions from some of the providers listed on our site. Learn More

 Astound Broadband Powered by Grande also offers fiber internet in some areas, with speeds topping out at 1.5 Gbps.
 However, availability is much more limited, so we recommend AT&T Fiber or Google Fiber for more accessibility.

-ISPs typically offer new customers deals and promotions to help them save money on their internet plan.
+ISPs usually offer new customers deals and promotions to help them save money on their internet plan.
 For example, AT&T offers deals for anyone who signs up for one of its fiber internet plans.
 These change frequently, but currently, some deals include a Visa Reward Card that ranges between $50 to $150 if you sign up for a specific fiber internet plan, a 20 percent discount when you pair a fiber internet plan with an unlimited wireless plan and an opportunity to get up to five AT&T Smart WiFi Extenders included at no additional cost.
+Then there’s T-Mobile 5G Home Internet, which is giving a $300 Virtual Prepaid Mastercard to all new subscribers who sign up for select plans.
 Be sure to check back to see the latest deals and how you can save money on your internet plan.

 Fastest Internet Providers in Austin, TX